Drama Go! Go! Go!

 Drama Go!
 Go!
 Go!
 (Chinese: 姐姐立正向前走; lit.
 Older Woman Marching Forward) is a 2012 Chinese television series produced by Ruby Lin and directed by Danny Dun.
 It stars Ruby Lin, Jiro Wang and Lin Gengxin in the lead roles.
-The series was first aired on Hunan Satellite TV on 3 November 2012.
+The 30-episode series was first aired on Hunan Satellite TV on 3 November 2012.

 Synopsis

 As story that centers on the messy, but sweetly satisfying romantic life of 30-year-old female scriptwriter named Wang Ming Ming.
 During a writer's block, she developed a crush on the lead singer of the no longer popular duo HE, an idol by the name of Eason.
 On a whim, Ming Ming decides that Eason will be the perfect candidate for the lead role of her drama.
 Eason and his manager is eager to take it to increase his waning popularity, except that Eason is quite possibly a terrible actor, and pretty soon is in danger of getting written off the drama when the lead actress threatens to quit.
 To ensure he doesn’t get written off, he starts trying to seduce Ming Ming, hoping that by dating the screenwriter he can stay on the drama.